GeyserMC/MCProtocolLib/README.md

 ## Example Code

-See the [example](https://github.com/GeyserMC/MCProtocolLib/tree/master/example/src/main/java/com/github/steveice10/mc/protocol/test) folder for sample usage.
+See the [example](https://github.com/GeyserMC/MCProtocolLib/tree/master/example/src/main/java/org/geysermc/mcprotocollib) folder for sample usage.

 ## Adding as a Dependency

-MCProtocolLib builds are published to the [Open Collaboration repository](https://repo.opencollab.dev/ui/packages/gav:%2F%2Fcom.github.steveice10:mcprotocollib).
+MCProtocolLib builds are published to the [Open Collaboration repository](https://repo.opencollab.dev/ui/packages/gav:%2F%2Forg.geysermc:mcprotocollib).
 Follow the below steps to add MCProtocolLib as a dependency to your project.

 ### Maven

+#### Add the Repository

 ```xml
 <repositories>